shriitg/DesignSprintUX/index.md

 ## Welcome to DesignSprint UX

-My name is Abhishek Shrivastava [Abhishek Shrivastava](https://www.iitg.ac.in/shri/).
+My name is [Abhishek Shrivastava](https://www.iitg.ac.in/shri/).
 I am your course facilitator.
+During this designSprint we will attempt to develop a shared understanding of the User Experience Design, in terms of its concepts, process, guidelines and applications.
+However before we do that, I would like to get a sense of who are the course participants.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.